Sterling, Washington

 Sterling is an unincorporated community in Skagit County, in the U.S. state of Washington.

 History

 The Mesekwegwils (bəsikʷigʷilc) (sometimes transliterated as Mee-see-qua-guilch or buh-see-kwee-GWEELTS), a band of the Skagit people, built a large winter longhouse at what is now Sterling.
 The Lushootseed name for Sterling, as well as the prior village site, is sxʷiʔxʷičəb.

 Sterling was laid out in 1878.
 A post office called Sterling was established in 1879, and remained in operation until 1890.
+Sterling was the site of the first school in the Sedro-Woolley area; residents in the late nineteenth century would travel to Sedro-Woolley by canoe.